fi-muni/PA165/tasks/seminar10.md

 git checkout -f seminar10_step5
 ```

 It does not make sense to always consider all of an object's fields during serialization/deserialization from DTOs.
 What we would like to achieve with this step is that when we are returning an user instance, we would not consider the password hash.
 We will see three alternative ways, that if you want you can apply to other DTOs/fields as well.
 Please note that for approaches i) and ii) you will need to work mostly in the **API Module** annotating DTOs, while for approach iii) you will only work in the **eshop-rest** module.
+If you modify the **API Module** in one of the steps, please remember also to rebuild also that module and not only the **eshop-rest** module.

 a) Approach i